Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/autorest.md

   - from: swagger-document
     where: $.definitions.CloudEvent.properties.dataschema
     transform: $["x-ms-client-name"] = "DataSchema"
+  # mark models as external so they're just omitted
+  - from: swagger-document
+    where: $.definitions.CloudEvent
+    transform: $["x-ms-external"] = true
+  - from: swagger-document
+    where: $.definitions.["Azure.Core.Foundations.Error"]
+    transform: $["x-ms-external"] = true
+  - from: swagger-document
+    where: $.definitions.["Azure.Core.Foundations.ErrorResponse"]
+    transform: $["x-ms-external"] = true
+  - from: swagger-document
+    where: $.definitions.["Azure.Core.Foundations.InnerError"]
+    transform: $["x-ms-external"] = true
   # make the endpoint a parameter of the client constructor
   - from: swagger-document
     where: $["x-ms-parameterized-host"]